What Are the Best CRMs for Consultants? (And Which One to Avoid)

 What is the best CRM for a small consulting business?

-As a business coach for consultants, I’m often asked what’s the best CRM for an independent consulting business.
-And, I’m also asked "what’s the best CRM (Customer Relationship Management) for a small consulting business?".
+As a business coach for consultants, I’m often asked, "What’s the best CRM for an independent?"
+I’m also asked, "What’s the best CRM for a small consulting business?".

 There is no one right answer to this question.
 It can vary based on personal preferences and your consulting business requirements.

-But, because some consultants just want the answer, I’ll answer the question… “what’s the best CRM for a small consulting business or independent consultant?”.
+But, because you're here for an answer, I’ll answer the question… “What’s the best CRM for a small consulting business or independent consultant?”.

 The best CRM for a small consulting business is the CRM that meets two fundamental criteria: (1) you can set up quickly without the need for a lot of configuration beyond a few labels and (2) one that you will consistently use so you get in the habit of pursuing and maintaining your consulting pipeline.

-Based on this, Pipedrive stands out as excellent choice due to its user-friendly interface, mobile app for use on-the-go, and affordability.
+Based on this, Pipedrive stands out as an excellent choice due to its user-friendly interface, mobile app for use on the go, and affordability.
 Pipedrive offers simple to configure and use pipeline, pipeline visualization, pipeline valuation, activity tracking, task scheduling, and automated rules.

 I recommend you set it up quickly, use it consistently, and adjust it as necessary to make sure it’s supporting your consulting business development goals.

 This is low risk.
-Choosing the best CRM for your small consulting business isn’t a decision that you’re stuck with forever.
-When and, if you ever decide to use a more comprehensive tool for your business (e.g. Hubspot, Monday.com, etc.), you can easily migrate your data over to one of the other CRM tools.
+Choosing the best consulting CRM for your small consulting business isn’t a decision that you’re stuck with forever.
+When and if you ever decide to use a more comprehensive tool for your business (e.g., Hubspot, Monday.com, etc.), you can easily migrate your data over to one of the other CRM tools.

 Salesforce is generally much more expensive and heavyweight relative to the needs you have as an independent consultant.
-Unless you’re a Salesforce expert who has a strong preference for Salesforce, I would recommend choosing another CRM.
+Unless you’re a Salesforce expert who has a strong preference for Salesforce, I would recommend choosing another CRM fo your small consulting business.

 How can a CRM improve your sales process as a consultant?